MNLierman/MNLiermans-Asus-Merlin-Scripts/README.md

 <br>

 ### Why?
-To improve responsiveness, free up RAM and CPU resources, add features, make my life easier, **and**, ultimately by acomplishing these, I can run Docker containers on routers using idle resources.
-Debloating, optimizing, and making more efficent Asus's software can make a huge difference.
-For reference, a typical install of Debian 10 uses 100MB of RAM or less, while an Asus router, even with all features disabled / not configured, and the Trend Micro EULA declined, uses nearly 200MB. ***Why, Asus?***
+As an IT professional, I manage a lot of different hardware (Asus included)( for clients, as well as personally my self, and I enjoy sharing with the community at large the things I've created/modified that I find benificial.
+The goal is to enhance responsiveness, free up RAM and CPU resources, and add features, ultimately simplifying management.
+By achieving these improvements, I can transfer apps and containers from Docker setups to the routers, distributing the network load and ensuring smoother operation.
+This approach leverages the idle resources of the routers to run applications and containers that would otherwise be handled by Docker systems.
+Optimizing and debloating Asus’s software can significantly improve performance.
+Just for reference, a typical Debian 11 installation uses 100MB of RAM or less, while an Asus router, even with all features disabled and the Trend Micro EULA declined, uses nearly 200MB.  ***Why, Asus?***

 I’ve been tempted to rewrite rc.c/rc.h to manage services and processes more intelligently, starting them only when needed.
 This approach has been standard since Linux 2.6 with Systemd, and Windows 7 when Microsoft refined svchost.
 However, Asus seems stuck in the past; they continue to use outdated software and their ugly 10 year old web UI.
 They also haven't updated their linux kernel past 4.1x from 2019 (except for some security hot patches) and a BusyBox version from the same year.
 It’s disappointing to see Asus lagging behind, especially considering they have a large team of software engineers dedicated to home networking.
 Among many of the improvements and features of newer kernel versions, is huge improvements in USB 3.1, as well as performance and security.